shuwang127/VOC_Annotation/README.md

    6. SelectiveSearchData - This folder is used to store the selective search results of original images.
    7. Program - This folder is used to store all program files, and you can see the [Program List](#Program List) for more details.

+**Note** The Database only contains JPEGImages/, Annotations/, ImageSet/ and SelectiveSearchData/.

 ### Requirements
    1. Matlab 2014a or higher version
    2. g++ (optional for part of programs)